diegodelarocha/Acorn/README.md

 ## Third Party Notices

-This project contains a third party notice which contains a list of the licenses of third party software used to build Acorn - see the  [ThirdPartyNotices.md](/ThirdPartyNotices.md) file for details
+This project contains a third party notice which contains a list of the licenses of third party software used to build Acorn - see the  [Third Party Notices.md](/Third-Party-Notices.md) file for details

 ---------